pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

 Save the file, then go back to the **Web** tab and hit the **Reload** button.
-You'll then be able to click on the link to your site, to see the Django "Welcome" site -- it's live and on the Internet!
+Now when you click on the link to your site, instead of a generic coming soon page, you will be able to see a response by your Django code.
+This page is live and on the Internet!
+You can also click to the access log, server log and error logs from your web tab to debug any errors.

-####Reloading to see changes

-From this point on, whenever you make changes to files in your django project, you'll need to hit "Reload" on the web tab to publish them and make them live on the actual site.
+***--&gt; Whenever you make changes to files in your django project, you'll need to hit "Reload" on the web tab to publish them and make them live on the actual site.***

-##Part 2 (database setup & the admin site)

-###Database setup and settings.py

-For example, the next thing the tutorial wants you to do is edit `settings.py`.
-Navigate to it in the files browser, and click on it to open up our editor.
+####Disallowed Host

+Without making any changes, you will see an error page (`Invalid HTTP_HOST header`) instead of the Django welcome page.
+This is because your page is on the internet, and is access via the url/domain that you just setup (eg. `myusername.pythonanywhere.com`) is different from running a server locally and accessing it locally.

-You will need to tell Django what site it's working for by finding `ALLOWED_HOSTS` in `settings.py` and editing it like this:
+You will need to tell Django what site it's processing requests for by going to the **Files** tab, and editing `settings.py`.
+Find `ALLOWED_HOSTS` in `settings.py` and editing it like this:

     :::python
-    ALLOWED_HOSTS = ['<your_username>.pythonanywhere.com']
+    ALLOWED_HOSTS = ['myusername.pythonanywhere.com']

 If you are using your own domain name, put that in the list instead.

+Remember to reload your webapp after these changes!

+## Writing your first Django app, Part 2

+###Database setup and settings.py

 We support different databases, but using SQlite, the default, is probably simplest at this stage.
 You can change your `TIME_ZONE` setting as they suggest if you like though.

-  * TIP: *the links to the documentation in the comments in settings.py should point to the same django version as your virtualenv, 1.7.
+  * TIP: *the links to the documentation in the comments in settings.py should point to the same django version as your virtualenv, 2.0.
 If they don't, then you probably accidentally ran the `startproject` command without activating the virtualenv.
-Probably best to delete the whole `mysite` directory, make sure your virtualenv is active, and run `startproject again`.*.
+Probably best to delete the whole `mysite` directory, make sure your virtualenv is active, and run `startproject` again.*.

-Then, run the `python manage.py migrate` command back in your Bash console.

-    (django17)$ cd mysite  #  cd into the directory that contains manage.py if you haven't already (django17)$ python manage.py migrate

-###(do not) Start the development server

-Remember, don't use `runserver` and *localhost:8000* on PythonAnywhere.
-Instead, go back to your **Web** tab, and hit reload on your web app.
-You will then be able to go to *your-username.pythonanywhere.com/admin* and see the admin site up and running...

-###Creating models

-When you start the polls app, check out the `tree` command to see the directory tree...

-    python manage.py startapp polls
-    tree

-Then, when you want to edit *polls/models.py*, click through to it using the **Files** tab...

 ###Playing with the API

-All of this should work fine in your Bash console.
+Everythin in this section should work fine in your Bash console.
 If you want a better interactive interpreter for `manage.py shell`, do a

     pip install ipython

-###Editing admin.py
+###*Do not* start the development server to access the Django Admin

+Remember, don't use `runserver` and *localhost:8000* on PythonAnywhere.
+Instead, go back to your **Web** tab, hit reload if you have made any changes following the Django tutorial, and then you will then be able to go to *myusername.pythonanywhere.com/admin* and see the admin site up and running.

 Just remember to hit "Reload" back on the web tab after you've saved your changes to the file.